 6. Unclear or Unrealistic Expectations

-If goals are set before the project is in full swing, the members would have a roadmap to follow that prevents them from derailing the project.
+Set goals before the project is in full swing.
+It is important for project managers to have one on one meetings with individual team members and help them understand their role in the project.
+As a result, all the members would have a roadmap to follow that prevents them from derailing the project.

 7. Poor Stakeholder Management

 Focusing all your time, energy, and efforts on your team and project and overlooking your stakeholders is another common reason for project failure.
 Who qualifies to be a stakeholder?
 A stakeholder is anyone who has invested in the project you are executing.